 About pie pans

-Though flimsy, these useful single-use pie pans are fine, particularly when you’re making pies to take to a party or other event, and you don’t want to bother with finding, washing and taking home (or losing) a more expensive pan.
+Though flimsy, these handy single-use pie pans are fine, particularly when you’re making pies to take to a party or other event, and you don’t want to bother with finding, washing and taking home (or losing) a more expensive pan.
+They can be put in the dishwasher and reused or recycled.

-So if you use disposable pie pans, be sure to lift them carefully and support the bottom of the pan!
+So if you use these rcyclable pie pans, be sure to lift them carefully and support the bottom of the pan!

 Any pan will do!